ksriram19/ChocolateHouse/README.md

 - Open the Command Palette and run the Dev Containers: Add Dev Container Configuration Files
 - Select Python 3
-- Select SQLLite as an additional feature to be installed, press OK, and then select Keep Defaults.
+- Select SQLite as an additional feature to be installed, press OK, and then select Keep Defaults.
 - Open the devcontainer.json file.
 - Make necessary changes